4.3. Hash, Lookup and Dictionary¶

 Where an object representing a name enters from Python code,

-for example in the getattr()
+for example in the getattr() built-in function,

-or a direct call to object.__getattribute__
+or a direct call to object.__getattribute__,

 we may arrange an appropriate conversion at the boundary.

-(It is just PyUnicode.toString()
+(It is just PyUnicode.toString().)

 This does not limit the available identifiers in any way.
 Only the representation of names is optimised to favour lookup of identifiers that use only BMP characters.

 4.3.4.
-The Dictionary of a PyType
+The Dictionary of a PyType¶

-object contains a mapping
+Every Python type object contains a mapping

 from attribute names to values,